Blood Orange Margarita Drink

 2. Dip in the salt – add a couple of tablespoons of salt to a small saucer or shallow bowl, then tilt your glass to dip the outside edge in the salt.
 Rotate your glass to coat the entire rim (or a portion of it if you prefer).
 Tap off any excess salt.

-For more tips, salt recipes, and fun ways to salt the rim of your margarita glass, check out this article
+For more tips, salt recipes, and fun ways to salt the rim of your margarita glass, check out our Margarita Salt article.

 Top down view of blood orange margaritas in glasses on a pink/blush surface with a cutting board, blood orange wedges, squeezed lime halves, and salt.

-You can’t go wrong with the classic chips and guacamole pairing.
-Some other really tasty options are carne asada tacos with adobo lime marinade, shrimp tacos with cilantro citrus sauce, or instant pot carnitas tacos
+You can’t go wrong with the classic chips and authentic guacamole pairing.
+Some other really tasty options are carne asada tacos with adobo lime marinade, shrimp tacos with cilantro citrus sauce, or Instant Pot carnitas tacos

 Side view of blood orange margarita in a glass with white etching garnished with a salt and pepper rim plus a wedge of blood orange and two slices of lime.